-*See the recipe card below this post for ingredient quantities and full written instructions on how to make Chicken Wing Adobo in an Instant Pot.
+*See the recipe card below this post for ingredient quantities and full written instructions on how to make Instant Pot Chicken Adobo.

 Frequently Asked Questions

-Absolutely!
-Chicken Wing Adobo tastes even better the next day!
-Promptly store the chicken wings in the refrigerator and reheat the next day.
+Chicken Adobo tastes even better the next day!
+Promptly store them in the refrigerator and reheat them the next day.

-Promptly place the chicken wings in the refrigerator in a sealed container within 1 to 2 hours of serving.
-Well-wrapped adobo chicken wing leftover can be kept in the freezer for up to three months.
+Promptly place the chicken adobo in the refrigerator in a sealed container within 1 to 2 hours of serving.
+Well-wrapped chicken adobo leftover can be kept in the freezer for up to three months.

-YES!
-Put all the ingredients in a bowl, cover, and let marinate for at least 30 minutes or up to overnight for more flavorful adobo chicken wings.
+It is best to marinate the chicken adobo for at least 30 minutes or overnight for more flavorful chicken adobo.
 Keep at room temperature for at least 30 minutes, prior to cooking.

-Yes.
-This chicken wing adobo recipe can be cooked on the stovetop and will take about 30 to 40 minutes to cook.
-Note that the internal temp must read 165 degrees to check for doneness.
+This classic Filipino dish is typically cooked on the stovetop and will take about 30 to 40 minutes to cook, depending on the type of meat used.
+Please use a meat thermometer to check for doneness.

-My favorite is using white vinegar, as it yields close to authentic chicken adobo taste.
-However, you can substitute and use rice vinegar which will yield a milder chicken Filipino adobo flavor.
+My favorite is using this white vinegar, as it yields a close to authentic adobo sauce.
+However, you can substitute and use rice vinegar which will yield a milder Filipino chicken adobo flavor.

 📖 Recipe Card